 An aquarium filter is one piece of aquarium equipment to make sufficient surface agitation.
 It can be used to remove excess waste and toxic substances, promote the nitrogen cycle, and keep fish healthy.
-Actually, the internal filter is one type of aquarium filter.
+The internal filter is one type of aquarium filter.
 Here in this article, we will walk you through the best internal filters for small aquariums, like the pros and cons.

 How do I know if the filter is adequate for the tank